MrBearTW/somewhere/AWS/DynamoDB.md

         1. in new applications where developer agility is more important than application performance
         2. in applications using GraphQL.
     - DynamoDB was built for large-scale, high-velocity applications that were outscaling the capabilities of relational databases.
+- 延伸閱讀
     - See Chapter 19 for an example of this in action.
     - In Chapter 15, we discuss some migration strategies, and in Chapter 22, we implement some of those strategies in a real example.

+## Chapter 10.
+The Importance of Strategies

+- When modeling for a relational database
+    - Duplicating data?
+Normalize it by putting it into a separate table.
+    - One-to-many relationship?
+Add a foreign key to indicate the relationship.
+    - Many-to-many relationship?
+Use a joining table to connect the two entities.
+- With DynamoDB, on the other hand, there are multiple ways to approach the problem, and you need to use judgment as to which approach works best for your situation.
+DynamoDB modeling is more art than science—two people modeling the same application can have vastly different table designs.
+    - modeling a one-to-many relationship.
+        1. Denormalizing the data and storing the nested objects as a document attribute
+        2. Denormalizing the data by duplicating it across multiple items
+        3. Using a composite primary key
+        4. Creating a secondary index
+        5. Using a composite sort key to handle hierarchical data

+## Chapter 11.
+Strategies for one- to-many relationships

+-

+## Chapter 12.
+Strategies for many-to-many relationships

+-